ranchana-k/dataflow-event-streaming/readme.md

 4. Configure:
 - Number of users to simulate
 - Spawn rate
-- Target host (e.g., your HTTP endpoint or ingestion URL) This allows you to simulate real-time user event traffic into your pipeline.Set the target host to your deployed Cloud Function URL
+- Target host (e.g., your HTTP endpoint or your cloud run functions URL)
 5. Start the test to simulate user event

 ## How to Run the Pipeline
 1. Set up confiugration in `pipeline_config.json`
 2. Running Options:
     2.1 Run locally
       ```
       python main.py --runner=DirectRunner
       ```
     2.2 Run on Dataflow
+      ```
+      python main.py --runner=DataflowRunner
+      ```
+    2.3 Deploy using CloudBuild
+      Make sure that you have enabled CloudBuild API then
+      ```
+      gcloud builds submit --config cloudbuild.yaml
+      ```

 ## IAM Roles Required
 Ensure your Dataflow service account (e.g., `<project-number>-compute@developer.gserviceaccount.com`) has these roles: